 - Ability to work outdoors, in all weather, for long periods.

 - Additional skills such as carpentry, car repair and painting would be beneficial.

 A challenging and fulfilling working environment where you will have the opportunity to actively contribute to ecological conservation on a small island.
 The position presents a unique opportunity to learn and work with a variety of people.
 The project is funded for 18 months, with the possibility of extension.

-If you would like to apply, please send your CV and a motivation letter to Dr Tomas Cornwell at email@example.com.
-All applications should be received by August 31st, 2022.
-Interviews will be held in September 2022.
-Expected starting date: October 2022.
+If you would like to apply, please send your CV and a motivation letter to Dr Tomas Cornwell at firstname.lastname@example.org.
+Alternatively, you can also call to discuss the position and to arrange a meeting on +599 318 2884.
+All applications should be received by October 31st, 2022.
+Interviews will be held early November 2022.
+Expected starting date: November 2022.